 Verification of a Tetanus Booster within the last ten years and proof of measles/rubella immunity as mandated by Arkansas law, are required prior to participating in a clinical rotation.
 Also required is a Hepatitis B virus (HBV) immunization record, which must include either a documented history of HBV infection, antibody status positive titer showing previous antigen response to HBV, or documentation of the first (in a series of three) HBV immunization.
 When participating in a clinical rotation during the months of October through April, a flu shot must also be received.
+Some clinical sites also require COVID-19 vaccination as well.
 The cost of these vaccinations is the responsibility of the student.